 As a therapeutic modality, ultrasound is a form of heat therapy for soft tissue injuries to minimize swelling and pain, reduce muscle spasms, and expand the range of motion.
-Creating high frequency sound waves, ultrasound reaches deep into an injured area, creating heat that pulls blood into the area in order to boost the healing process.
+Creating high frequency sound waves, ultrasound reaches deep into a damaged area, creating heat that draws blood into the area in order to boost the healing process.

 In one study, the adding of ultrasound to exercise treatment for lumbar spinal stenosis relief decreased the amount of analgesic consumption by the patients.
 (1)